opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/UsageGuide-Baseline1.1.md

 # Scope

-This document references requirements and provide the usage examples for the OCP Baseline Hardware Management API v1.1.0.
+This document references requirements and provide the usage examples for the OCP Baseline Hardware Management API v1.1.x.

 # Requirements

 As a Redfish-based interface, the required Redfish interface model elements are specified in a profile document.
 For the Baseline Hardware Management API v1.1, the profile is located at --

 <https://github.com/opencomputeproject/OCP-Profiles/blob/master/OCPBaselineHardwareManagement.v1_1.json>

-The Redfish Interop Validator is an open source conformance test.
-It reads the profile, executes the tests against an implementation and generates a test report.
+The profile file is read by the open-source conformance test, Redfish Interop Validator.
+With the following command, the validator will auto-generate test, execute the tests against an implementation, and create a test report.

 	$> python RedfishInteropValidator.py <profileName> \--ip <host:port>